 Amenities

-Since this is the heart of a major tourist city, you’ll find everything you could possibly need along the beach.
-Shopping centers like Central Festival and Mike Shopping Mall have facades facing the road along the beach.
-Big C Supercenter is located on Second Road in the northern part of the beach.
+Since this is the very centre of a large tourist city, along the beach there’s literally everything a tourist’s rich imagination could desire.
+Shopping centres such as Central Festival and Mike Shopping Mall face directly onto the road along the beach.
+On the second road, in the northern part of the beach, there’s Big C Supercenter.

-There are plenty of nearby attractions as well.
-The southern end of the beach leads to Walking Street and a cape with a hill.
-Here, you’ll find a park with large red PATTAYA letters, a viewpoint, and a large golden Buddha statue.
-On Beach Road, you can visit the Ripley’s Believe It or Not Museum and the Teddy Bear Museum.
-On Second Road, there’s the Art in Paradise 3D gallery, Alcazar Show, and many others.
+There are plenty of attractions around too.
+The southern part of the beach ends with Walking Street and, beyond it, a cape with a hill.
+There’s a park with huge red letters spelling PATTAYA, an observation deck and a large golden Buddha statue.
+On the first beach street, there are also Ripley’s museum, teddy bear museum, and on the second beach street – the Art in Paradise 3D paintings gallery museum, Alcazar show and many others.

-Closer to the center, there are several large souvenir shops and the Gems Gallery jewelry factory.
+Closer to the north, not far from the centre, there are several large souvenir shops (Otop, Lukdod) and the Gems Gallery precious stones factory.

 Accommodation

-All accommodations are located behind Beach Road.
-There are several high-rise hotels:
+All accommodation is located beyond Beach Road.
+Among others, there are several high-rises with expensive hotels:

 - Hilton Pattaya 5